Hi, we are Jules Lecuir and Florine Serrault.

 To my surprise, my landlady, Iwona, happens to work with sustainable Swedish tourism.
 She told us so much about sustainable living and tourism and recommended that we contact the GoNatureTrip digital network.
 It is a group of small businesses involved in tourism working together to establish sustainable living and tourism.
 The companies came together when they were unhappy with Sweden’s current policies.
 So we planned our trip based on the GoNatureTrip digital network.

 Our first stop was a small countryside café and praline shop.
 Their homemade environmental chocolates were amazing.
 It was nothing like anything I tasted before.
 We talked with the owner, Christa, about Edible Country and she told us how GoNatureTrip is great for testing new sustainable ideas.
-She said that Ödevata Countryside Hotels, where we are heading next, is very involved in sustainable living, farming and Edible Country.
+She said that Ödevata Countryside Hotels, where we are heading next, is very involved in sustainable living, farming and Edible Country with a lot of activities for visitors.
 They are the perfect stop to learn about Sweden’s sustainability.

 To follow our Go Nature Trip journey and findings please find all our articles in the link.